MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/get-timezone.md

 ## Remarks

 The **`_get_timezone`** function retrieves the difference in seconds between UTC and local time as an integer.
 The default value is 28,800 seconds, for Pacific Standard Time (eight hours behind UTC).
-You should call [_tzset](tzset.md) first to initialize the timezone, if you don't want to get the default vaule.
+If you don't want the default value, call _tzset first to initialize the timezone.

 If *`seconds`* is `NULL`, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, this function sets `errno` to `EINVAL` and returns `EINVAL`.